v-shmyhlo/tranrax/README.md

 ## Usage

+More examples in "examples" foldes

+### Write to a file

 ```ruby
 # write_file returns Transaction which writes to a file
 # and restores original content (or removes file) in case of failure